-Press the ring to turn the clicking sound on or off.
+Press the ring to turn on or off the clicking sound.

-In the Date & Time menu, you can set your Nest thermostat’s clock to show you the time in a 12 hour or 24 hour format.
+In the Date and Time menu, you can set your Nest thermostat’s clock to show you the time in a 12-hour or 24-hour format.

 When connected to the Nest app and Wi-Fi, your thermostat automatically sets the date and time based on your location.
-It will also automatically adjust for Daylight Saving Time based on your time zone.
+It also automatically adjusts for Daylight Saving Time based on your time zone.

 If the time is incorrect, update your zip or postal code in the Nest app.